chumbleycode/dbr/README.md

 We examine DB of some immune regulators amoung people with early-life stress (relative to unstressed) using data from Cole et al. (2016).
 Such analyses generally have two steps.

 1. Differential expression (DE): Estimate differential RNA expression across exposure groups.
-Here we use a linear model: the exposure must be a *single* column of "design" matrix X (dbr cannot currently handle treatments defined across multiple collumns, e.g. factors with many levels).
+Here we use a linear model: the exposure must be a *single* column of "design" matrix of this linear model (dbr cannot currently handle treatments defined across multiple collumns, e.g. factors with many levels).
 2. Differential binding (DB): Infer dependence of this estimate (over genes) on the binding-site count.

 #### DE